hardmanim/hardmanim.github.io/index.md

 ---
 ### Work Experience

-2+ years as an engineer at the Naval Undersea Warfare Center Division Newport in the Surface Ships Systems Engineering branch.
+2 years as an engineering intern and 2+ years as an engineer at the Naval Undersea Warfare Center Division Newport in the Surface Ships Systems Engineering branch.

 ---
 ### Recent Projects